TinusgragLin/tglslice/blog-zola/content/morris-traveral.md

                 // is a `Root`, we do the repairing: p.r = NULL;

-                // We ignore the sub-tree of `cur_root` since it's a `Root`, and turns
+                // We ignore the sub-tree of `cur_root` since it's a `Root`, visit the
-                // to its right sub-tree:
+                // root and turns to its right sub-tree: visit(cur_root);
-                visit(cur_root);
                 cur_root = cur_root.right;
             }